UDS-Potsdam-Innovation-Lab/foundation-website/README.md

 # German UDS Foundation Website

 This repository contains the Next.js project for the German University of Digital Science Foundation website.
-The site is inspired by [german-uds.de](https://german-uds.de) and [innovation.german-uds.de), emphasizing a modular, scalable, and future-oriented design system.
+The site is inspired by [German UDS](https://german-uds.de) and [German UDS Innovation](innovation.german-uds.de), emphasizing a modular, scalable, and future-oriented design system.

 ---